 Of all the beneficial extracts of the hemp plant, cannabidiol (CBD) is probably one of the most well-known.
 The world, until recently, had only heard of CBD and THC as the two different cannabis derivatives.
-Up until recently, for most people, THC essentially meant Delta-9, the infamous hallucinogen of marijuana that gives users a “high”.
+Up until recently, for most people, THC essentially meant Delta-9, the famous hallucinogen of marijuana that gives users a “high”.

 And then came Delta-8—the new kid on the block in the world of cannabis.
 It is one of around 100 cannabinoids found in the hemp plant.
-Delta-8 is generally perceived less potent and milder version of its sister compound Delta-9 THC.
+Delta-8 THC is generally perceived less potent and milder version of its sister compound Delta-9 THC.
 It may give you a buzz, but in a lower intensity compared to Delta-9.

 Since then, it has taken the market by storm – even before researchers could wave the green flag of safety.
 But the question still pricks many consumers: Is Delta-8 safe?